-There are clear similarities between the bounds of the charter estate and those of Oldswinford parish.
-However, if the boundary analysis presented here is correct, there are also important differences in the southern, and perhaps eastern, boundaries; and we should consider whether these differences can tell us anything useful about the origin of the parish.
+There are clear similarities between the bounds of the charter estate and those of Oldswinford manor and parish.
+However, if the boundary analysis presented here is correct, there are also important differences in the southern, and perhaps eastern, boundaries; and we should consider whether these differences can tell us anything useful about the origin of the manor and parish.

-The most obvious question is whether the parish dates from before the charter, or whether it is a later development.
-It seems most likely that Oldswinford parish (or, at least, the form of the parish that we recognise today) dates from after the charter.
-If it, and Oldswinford manor, had been in existence before, it is hard to see why a new estate (i.e. the charter estate) would include every part of the parish other than its main settlement centre, and why it might have included part of a neighbouring estate (Cradley) as well.
-And, of course, there is no mention of the parish boundary in the charter itself - unless meredic in waypoint 26 can be construed as such.
-This is, of course, consistent with evidence from other parts of the Midlands and elsewhere that many parishes came into existence after about AD 1000 - in some cases several hundred years after.
+The most obvious question is whether the manor and parish date from before the charter, or whether they are later developments.
+It seems most likely that Oldswinford manor (or, at least, the form of the manor that we recognise today) dates from after the charter.
+If it had been in existence before, it is hard to see why a new estate (i.e. the charter estate) would include every part of the manor other than its main settlement centre, and why it might have included part of a neighbouring estate (Cradley) as well.
+And, of course, there is no mention of the manor or parish boundary in the charter itself-unless meredic in waypoint 26 can be construed as such.
+This is, of course, consistent with evidence from other parts of the Midlands and elsewhere that many parishes came into existence after about AD 1000-in some cases several hundred years after.

-So if Oldswinford and Pedmore parishes are of a later date, one or more boundary changes must have occurred in order to yield the parish outlines that are familiar from 19th century mapping.
-Two new boundary lines would have to have been drawn to separate Oldswinford, Pedmore and Hagley; and the settlement now known as Oldswinford would, by this means, have been placed within its own parish.
+So if Oldswinford and Pedmore manors and parishes are of a later date, one or more boundary changes must have occurred in order to yield the manor outlines that are familiar from 19th century mapping.
+Two new boundary lines would have to have been drawn to separate Oldswinford, Pedmore and Hagley; and the settlement now known as Oldswinford would, by this means, have been placed within its own manor.